Calosoma (Caminara) imbricatum Klug, 1832

 Caminara imbricatum subsp. hottentota Jeannel, 1940: 104

-Length 18-20 mm.
-This population is distinguished from the others because of head and pronotum with large punctures and with deep, transverse, wrinkles and because of the rougher sculpture of the elytra.
-Moreover, C imbricatum hottentottum in all cases has the upper part with bronze reflexes (not bluish as in the other populations).
+Length 18–20 mm.
+This population is distinguished from others by its head and pronotum, which have large punctures and deep, transverse wrinkles, as well as the rougher sculpture of the elytra.
+Additionally, C. imbricatum hottentottum consistently has bronze reflections on the upper part (unlike the bluish reflections seen in other populations).

-Finally, Hackel & al. (2016) also regard the holotype of C. aetiops from Niger as a specimen of C. imbricatum hottentottum (see more details when specifically dealing with C. roeschkei).
-Yet, in the latter case, the Jeannel's holotipe should be considered as having an incorrect locality label, as, up to now, no more specimens having the same characteristics of the holotype have never be found in the place, when instead, specimens of C. roeschkei (= C. aethiops sensu Jeannel) have been found in Niger not too far from this same locality.
+Finally, Hackel et al. (2016) also consider the holotype of C. aetiops from Niger to be a specimen of C. imbricatum hottentottum (see more details in the discussion on C. roeschkei).
+However, in this case, Jeannel's holotype should be considered as having an incorrect locality label, as no additional specimens with the same characteristics have been found in that area, while the typical form is relatively common throughout Niger.

 Examined specimens and literature’s data